utelecon/utelecon.github.io/en/articles/club-activity/index.md

   - **Add Custom Emojis**

     Slack has a feature that allows users to add their own custom emojis.
-This feature makes it easier to interact in a way that suits the club’s atmosphere and motivates users to respond to other people's messages.
+This feature makes it easier to interact in a way that suits the club’s atmosphere and motivates users to respond to other people’s messages.
 Please refer to the official [help page](https://slack.com/intl/en-gb/help/articles/206870177-Add-customised-emoji-and-aliases-to-your-workspace) for details on how to add custom emojis.

   - **Create a Hobby Channel**